roslinmahmud/roslinmahmud/README.md

 ### Hi 👋, I'm Roslin!

-- Master’s degree student in Data Science at the University of Helsinki
+- Master’s student in Data Science at the University of Helsinki
 - Interested in AI/ML and Distributed systems Research.
 - Backend Software Engineer